Crossbow-js/crossbow.github.io/_src/docs/examples/gulp.md

 });
 ```

 One final thing, how do we call this sometimes with `options.production = true`?
-Juts as we
+Just as we
 saw before with either a query or flag.
 This is especially useful for doing multiple builds.

 ```js